Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cbuild setup example.csolution.yml --context-set [--packs] [--update-rte]
 ```

-The command above is used when the IDE starts.
+The command above is used when the IDE starts:

 - The option `--context-set` uses one `target-type` and optionally multiple related projects that are selected by a user in the file `*.cbuild-set.yml`.
-If this file is missing it is created with the first `target-type` and the first `build-type` that are defined in the `*.csolution.yml` file.
+If this file is missing, it is created with the first `target-type` and the first `build-type` that are defined in the `*.csolution.yml` file.
 - The option `--packs` can be enabled to download missing software packs that are public.
 - The option `--update-rte` is used when the IDE changes `device:`, `board:` or `component:` settings.